Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 If you freeze it raw, let it thaw for two hours before baking.

-If you freeze it cooked, we recommend cutting it into slices so that you can take out just the right number of slices you are about to serve.
+If you freeze it cooked, we recommend cutting it into slices so you can take out the correct number of slices you are about to serve.

 In both cases, freeze for up to three months.